rconradharris/rconradharris.github.com/_posts/2011-06-09-opening-files-in-an-editor-from-python.markdown

 Of these, only the third was interesting.
 It turns out opening a file in a text-editor isn't as clear cut as I thought.
 There are really two routes you can go:
-* Old-school: Use EDITOR and VISUAL environment variables to open up a command-line editor
+* Use EDITOR and VISUAL environment variables to open up a command-line editor
-* Newish: Invoke a system-specific command to choose the default-handler based on the file's type.
+* Invoke a system-specific command to choose the default-handler based on the file's type

 The route I decided to go with was using the system's text-file handler, which in my case is [MacVim](http://code.google.com/p/macvim/).
 The one trick to